Clinical Toxicologist Scientist License

 Official verification of training or work experience must be on letterhead and signed by the training coordinator or laboratory director, and must show the beginning and ending dates of the training or experience.
 This information should cover all areas in which the rotation was completed with a description of the clinical laboratory tests or examinations performed.

-online California Quiz on state laboratory laws and regulations online.
+- Applicants are automatically required to take and pass the online California Quiz on state laboratory laws and regulations during the application submission process.

 Documents you may need for your application